Mike Mamula: Professional career

 The Philadelphia Eagles traded their first-round draft pick (12th overall), and two second-round selections to the Tampa Bay Buccaneers in exchange for Tampa Bay's first-round draft pick (7th overall) and a third-round selection.
 All picks involved in this trade were in the 1995 NFL draft.
 The Eagles then selected Mamula, apparently hoping he would fill the void left by Reggie White two years earlier.
 The Buccaneers went on to draft Warren Sapp with the 12th pick, and traded the pair of second-round picks for the 28th overall pick in the same draft, which they used to get Derrick Brooks.

 During a 77 game career with the Eagles, Mamula had 209 total tackles and 31.5 sacks.
 His best seasons were 1996 and 1999.
 In 1996, he logged 8 sacks and in 1999 he had 8½, after recovering from missing the entire 1998 season.
 He also picked off a pass from Kurt Warner and returned it for a touchdown in the last game of the 1999 season.
 He was forced to retire after the 2000 season due to injuries.
 Mamula was inducted into Boston College's Sports Hall of Fame.

 Because Mamula's subsequent NFL career did not track with projections extrapolated based upon his top combine showing, he is often pejoratively referred to as a "Workout Warrior" and his name is frequently invoked when players go into the combine as relative unknowns and come out as hot properties.
+In contrast, Sapp helped anchor the Bucs' defense for most of the second half of the 1990s and early 2000s, and went on to the Hall of Fame.

 Michael David Smith wrote an article for The New York Times in 2008 refuting these characterizations, noting that scouts were impressed with Mamula's play while he was at BC and arguing that Mamula had an underrated career.